-With summer vibes and balmy nights well upon us, it’s time to prep your outdoor furniture for endless alfresco fun.
+With summer vibes and balmy nights a few months away, it’s time to prep your outdoor furniture for endless alfresco fun.
 From balcony nooks to spacious courtyards, and everything in-between, outdoor furniture has come a long way.
 It’s time to wave goodbye to those uncomfortable, wrought-iron outdoor settings that the French bestowed upon us.
 Out with the old and in with the new.
 Oh, hello plush cushions, deep-set loungers and hanging chairs.
 Here’s how to create the garden or terrace of your dreams…

 Modular outdoor furniture isn’t going away anytime soon, and why would it, when it’s so versatile and adaptable?
 Modular outdoor loungers can be configured to work within most spaces, plus they come with durable fabric that weathers well, just like the King Cove Collection from King Living.
 Extendable tables are a great option, especially if you have limited space to work within, allowing you to accommodate more or fewer people when needed.

 Outdoor furniture made with stainless steel frames and premium rope add yet another texture to the landscape.
 It’s a look that works beautifully across the full scope – from outdoor tables to dining chairs to lounge chairs.
 Check out the Malibu Dining Table or the Maya Lounge Chairs from Fenton & Fenton.
 Black looks stunning, as do navy and soft pastel hues for outdoor furniture settings.